dodo-foundation/linux-learns/scp_command.md

 _Copy a File from a Remote Server to the Local Host_

-Push Method --> file sent to localhost to remote server
+* Push Method - File is transmitted from localhost to remote server

 ```bash